Counting submodules of a module over a noetherian commutative ring: Additional preliminaries

 \begin{prop} Every finitely discriminable $A$-module is artinian, and the converse holds if and only if every simple $A$-module is finite. \end{prop} \begin{proof} Suppose $M$ finitely discriminable.
 It easily follows that every associated prime ideal of $M$ is maximal, that $\Ass_A(M)$ is finite, and that for every maximal ideal $\MM$, the $\MM$-torsion of $M$ is finite.
 By Theorem \ref{arti}, this forces $M$ to be artinian.

-If $M$ is locally of finite length, then the socle, namely the submodule $N$ generated by simple submodules is discriminating.
+If the module $M$ is locally of finite length, then its socle, namely the submodule $N$ generated by simple submodules, is discriminating.
 If $M$ is artinian then $N$ has finite length, and if we assume in addition that every simple $A$-module is finite, we deduce that $N$ is a finite discriminating subset.

-Finally if $\mathbf{k}$ is an infinite simple $A$-module (and thus can be thought of as a quotient field of $A$), then $\mathbf{k}^2$ is artinian but is obviously not finitely discriminable as for every finite subset $F$ of $\mathbf{k}^2-\{0\}$ we can find a line disjoint to $F$. \end{proof}
+Finally if $\mathbf{k}$ is an infinite simple $A$-module (and thus can be thought of as a quotient field of $A$), then $\mathbf{k}^2$ is artinian but is obviously not finitely discriminable as for every finite subset $F$ of $\mathbf{k}^2-\{0\}$ we can find a 1-dimensional $\mathbf{k}$-subspace of $\mathbf{k}^2$ disjoint from $F$. \end{proof}

 Endow the set $\Sub(M)$ of submodules of an $A$-module $M$ with the topology induced by inclusion in the compact set $2^M$.
 Then we also have the following corollary.

 \begin{cor} Let $M$ be an $A$-module. \begin{enumerate} \item If $N$ is an isolated point in $\Sub(M)$, then $N$ is finitely generated and $M/N$ is artinian.
 In particular, if $\Sub(M)$ has an isolated point then $M$ is minimax. \item Assuming that every simple $A$-module is finite, the converse holds: a submodule $N$ is an isolated point in $\Sub(M)$ if and only if $N$ is finitely generated and $M/N$ is artinian, and $\Sub(M)$ has a isolated point if and only $M$ is minimax. \end{enumerate} \end{cor} \begin{proof} It is straightforward that $N$ is isolated in $\mathrm{Sub}(M)$ if and only if $N$ is finitely generated and $M/N$ is finitely discriminable.
 So the result follows from Proposition \ref{fd}. \end{proof}